 A sweet story about a porcupine who yearns for some loving.
 When all the critters give each other goodnight hugs, Porcupine is never included in the embrace.
 When Armadillo notices what is happening, he teaches Porcupine about a different, non-prickly form of affection- a kiss!
 This adorable book has a lot of sweet little lessons about inclusion and creative problem solving.

 These slow-moving, oversized rodents covered in quills are curious creatures to study.
 Most children can easily identify one in a photo, but fewer have caught an actual glimpse of the anti-social critters, foraging for food in the darkness.
-Much like other nocturnal animals like raccoons, it is really fascinating to read kids' books about porcupines.
+Much like other nocturnal animals like raccoons, it is really fascinating to read children's books about porcupines.
 There are so many great stories that feature prickly critters who want nothing more than a little companionship, despite their reputation for preferring solitude.
 Kids will love studying the detailed photographs and learning all kinds of interesting things about the mysterious creature.
+A fun exercise to do with children would be to read non-fiction books in additional to fictional stories.
+Ask little ones to compare and contrast animals in each of the titles.
+They will be surprised at how children's authors present the characters versus how the animals behave.

 An eye-catching, oversized board book filled with tactile elements is perfect for kids who love porcupines.
 The book has fun rhymes and silicone patches for quills on each of the pages.
 A great gift for babies to develop sensory skills and eye-hand coordination.